 The other documentation about the number 28 is provided by the Pythagorean underground to the Basilica di Porta Maggiore in Rome.
-Carcopino in his study on the Pythagorean basilica shows (35) how the members of the Pythagorean brotherhood to which the basilica belonged were in the number of 28, that is based on the observation already made by Mrs. Strong (36) that the funeral stucco of the basilica cell were indeed 28.
-Without the purely fortuitous discovery of this underground Pythagorean basilica we can not assert with confidence that the 28 is a sacred number in the Pythagorean sacred architecture.
-Neither Carcopino nor epigrammatist Socrates indicate the reason for the choice of the number 28, it is clearly due to its perfection, and to being equal to the sum of their own dividers, as well as being a new unit in the terns and enneads system.
+Carcopino in his study on the Pythagorean basilica shows (35) how the members of the Pythagorean brotherhood to which the basilica belonged were in the number 28, which is based on the observation already made by Mrs. Strong (36) that the funeral stucco of the basilica cell was indeed 28.
+Without the purely fortuitous discovery of this underground Pythagorean basilica, we can not assert with confidence that 28 is a sacred number in the Pythagorean sacred architecture.
+Neither Carcopino nor epigrammatist Socrates indicates the reason for the choice of the number 28, it is clearly due to its perfection, and to be equal to the sum of their own dividers, as well as being a new unit in the terns and enneads system.

 Other less immediate relations intercede between the quadruplet numbers .: 4, 10, 28, 82.
-The 28-sided polygon has 350 diagonals that’s to say ten times the number of diagonals of the decagon that has 35 diagonals.
-Furthermore, the 28th tetrahedral number is ten times the 28th triangular number; and the tenth triangular number is 55 which is at a time harmonic mean and the ratio between the tenth pyramid with a square base which is 1540 and the fourth hexagonal which is 28.
-Similarly the 82, following the perfect number 81 as the 28 follows the 27, is such that the tetrahedral 82 ° is equal to 28 times the triangular 82 °: So one has the two relations: F (3, 28) = 10 P (3, 28): F (3, 82) = 28 P (3, 82).
+The 28-sided polygon has 350 diagonals that are to say ten times the number of diagonals of the decagon that has 35 diagonals.
+Furthermore, the 28th tetrahedral number is ten times the 28th triangular number; the tenth triangular number is 55 which is at a time-harmonic mean, and the ratio between the tenth pyramid with a square base is 1540, and the fourth hexagonal which is 28.
+Similarly, the 82, following the perfect number 81 as the 28 follows the 27, is such that the tetrahedral 82 ° is equal to 28 times the triangular 82 °: So one has the two relations: F (3, 28) = 10 P (3, 28): F (3, 82) = 28 P (3, 82).

 and taking into account that the two factors to the first member are two prime numbers together and that the same should happen to the second member, and examining the four possible cases depending on whether x and y are odd or even, is easily found that the only integer and positive solutions are x = y = 1 and x = 8, y = 3.
 The six is also the only number for which happens that its cube is equal to the sum of the cubes of the three consecutive numbers preceding it.
 In fact indicating with x – 1, x, x + 1 and x + 2 the four consecutive numbers must be: